-Now, it is my sincere prayer that all who read these few words will come to the knowledge of this truth.
-I pray that wherever there is bondage that they will be released from those chains of darkness.
-It would please me to no end for everyone to explore with an open mind the history of the doctrine of eternal damnation and see how it has infected so many of our beliefs.
-By doing so, it will become very clear not only of the total success of the first Adam, but particularly the one hundred percent success of the last Adam by ultimately making them all alive in Himself.
+In closing, it is my sincere prayer that all who read these few words will come to the knowledge of this truth.
+I pray that wherever there is bondage that every soul therein will be released from those chains of darkness.
+It would please me to no end for everyone to explore with an open mind the history of the doctrine of eternal damnation and see how it has infected the doctrinal beliefs of so many.
+By doing so, it will become very clear not only of the total success of the first Adam, but particularly the one hundred percent success of the last Adam by ultimately making them ALL alive in Himself.

 As there will not be one human soul to escape Adam's grip of death, neither will there be one human soul to escape the grip of Jesus' Life!
 They both have claims on them all.
-The first Adam died that all would die.
-The Last one died, and arose, that all would live.
-Truly, the two most successful men who ever lived.
+The first Adam died that ALL would die.
+The Last one died, and arose, that ALL would live.
+Truly, the two most successful men who ever lived, and the last One brings an equal balance to ALL.